 Total fund balances - balance sheet - governmental funds (Exhibit C-1) \$ 96,313,493 (1) Capital assets used in governmental activities are not financial resources and therefore are not reported in the governmental funds.
-Add: land Add: construction in progress Add: buildings and improvements net of accumulated depreciation Add: other capital assets net of accumulated depreciation Add: intangibles net of accumulated depreciation Add: infrastructure net of accumulated depreciation Add: infrastructure net of accumulated depreciation Less: capital assets of internal service funds, which are included below in item (2) (19,243) 129,195,396 (2) Internal service funds are used by management to charge the cost of liability, workers' compensation insurance, and employee dental benefits to individual funds.
+Add: land Add: construction in progress Add: buildings and improvements net of accumulated depreciation Add: intangibles net of accumulated depreciation Add: infrastructure net of accumulated depreciation (19,243) 129,195,396 (2) Internal service funds are used by management to charge the cost of liability, workers' compensation insurance, and employee dental benefits to individual funds.
 The assets and liabilities are included in governmental activities in the statement of net assets.
 17,585,960 (3) Long-term liabilities are not due and payable in the current period and therefore are not reported in the governmental funds.
-Less: bonds payable \$ (312,620,000) Less: notes payable \$ (105,917) Less: other loans payable \$ (38,461,368) Add: deferred amount on refunding \$ 11,661,567 Add: deferred charges - debt issuance costs \$ 2,015,820 Less: other deferred revenue - premium on debt \$ (17,403,947) Less: accrued interest on bonds, notes, and other loans \$ (2,918,500) Less: other postemployment benefits liability \$ (1,448,038) Less: compensated absences payable \$ (2,302,869) } (361,583,252) (4) Other long-term assets are not available to pay for current-period expenditures and therefore are deferred in the governmental funds.
+Less: bonds payable Less: notes payable Less: other loans payable Add: deferred amount on refunding Add: deferred charges - debt issuance costs Less: other deferred revenue - premium on debt Less: other postemployment benefits liability Less: compensated absences payable (2,302,869) (361,583,252) (4) Other long-term assets are not available to pay for current-period expenditures and therefore are deferred in the governmental funds.
 4,183,623 Net assets (deficit) of governmental activities (Exhibit A) \$ (114,304,780)